-Research showed that people’s well-being and happiness goes back to baseline after most sets back or disasters, which includes the loss of lost ones and major life crises such as divorce or losing one’s job.
+Our level of well-being and happiness goes back to baseline after most setbacks or disasters, which include the loss of lost ones and major life crises such as divorce or losing one’s job.
 This phenomenon is very steady and reliable.
-The same is true of major life milestones, such as graduating or getting married, promoted or becoming a parent: we rapidly habituate and in time the excitement fades away.
+The same is true of major life milestones, such as graduating or getting married, promoted or becoming a parent: we rapidly habituate and, in time, the excitement fades away.

 The definition of Attention is: to notice and be with something without trying to change it.
-That’s were meditation, yoga and breathing exercises come in.
+That’s where meditation, yoga and breathing exercises come in.
 To help us become aware of our erratic attentional spotlight behaviour.
-We need all the helps we can get, to direct (or redirect) the spotlight of attention.
+We need all the help we can get to direct (or redirect) the spotlight of attention.
 It is no easy task.

 I like to bear in mind that all realities are coloured, all realities are virtual, and we will get used to — or bored — of them.
 As much as I am fond of being aware of ‘what is’, I’m also acutely aware that ‘what is’ is mostly made up and I am not particularly attached to it.

-Because attention is the fabric of reality, the art of ‘tweeking attention’ is at the centre of the entire self-help industry.
-The means that have been produced to facilitate attention steering are plentiful: meditation, affirmations, prayer, intentions, rituals, goal setting, mentra, mindset, therapy etc. Plentiful and redundant.
+Because attention is the fabric of reality, the art of ‘tweaking attention’ is at the centre of the entire self-help industry.
+The means that have been produced to facilitate attention steering are plentiful: meditation, affirmations, prayer, intentions, rituals, goal setting, mantra, mindset, therapy etc. Plentiful and redundant.
 Many of these techniques overlap extensively and it used to drive me mad.
 It doesn’t anymore.
-Life is an art and I have no scruple using different brushes to paint the colours and perspectives I prefer, mindfully.
+Life is an art and I have no scruples in using different brushes to paint the colours and perspectives I prefer, mindfully.